KxSystems/docs/docs/ref/accumulators.md

 Syntax: `m\[x;y;z]`, `m/[x;y;z]`

-The function derived by a progressor and an iterable of rank >2 has the same rank as the map.
+The function an accumulator derives from an iterable of rank >2 has the same rank as the iterable.
 Functions derived by Scan are uniform; functions derived by Over are aggregates.
 The number of evaluations is the maximum of the count of the right arguments.